TCzerny/ha-modbus-manager/README.md

 - Built-in error handling and retry mechanisms
 - Extensive monitoring and diagnostics
 - Support for multiple devices and manufacturers
+- Smart request proxy with caching and batching

 ## ⚠️ Disclaimer